WACTF/WACTF-development/Quality-Assurance/README.md

 2. Is the flag the correct format: [README-Setup.md#flag-format](../README-Setup.md#flag-format)
 3. Ensure the deliverable meets these requirements: [README-Delivery.md#delivery-checklist](../README-Delivery.md#delivery-checklist)
 4. Ensure the challenge is solvable as expected without any "mucking around" to get it working
+5. Check the flag you get is the same as in the documentation
-5. Can it broken badly in some other way?
+6. Can it broken in some other way?
-6. Does it fit the tier that it's meant for: [README.md#challenge-difficulty](../README.md#challenge-difficulty)
+7. Does it fit the tier that it's meant for: [README.md#challenge-difficulty](../README.md#challenge-difficulty)

 ## Container Specific